 Covid-19 has fundamentally altered how hotels plan, manage and sell group business.
 Without knowing when and how a recovery will unfold, sales leaders face the difficult task of building a coherent strategy to bring revenue back in the door.

-While there is no exact blueprint for how the recovery will unfold, we have created a framework to help guide your decision-making process as you develop a strategy for your sales team.
+While there is no exact blueprint for how the recovery will unfold, we have created a framework to help guide your decision-making process as you prepare your sales team for a hospitality industry recovery.
 To start, we recommend that you:

 - Identify the driving factors of hospitality industry recovery in your market, and then,